Quantity Surveyor

 Work–life balance of a quantity surveyor

-Most quantity surveyors work standard office hours of 9am to 5pm on Monday to Friday.
+Most quantity surveyors work standard office hours of 9am to 5pm, Monday to Friday.
 You may do some overtime work during more complex projects or when you have deadlines.

 You could be employed by many different types of organisations as a quantity surveyor.
-This could be a consultancy firm where the firm finds work for you to do.
+You could work for a consultancy firm where the firm finds work for you to do.
 You could work for an architect as part of an in-house team that they offer to clients.
-You may even work for a property development firm where you and your team present a full workforce to clients.
+You may even work for a property development firm where you and your team present a full multifaceted team to clients.

-Your working life is primarily in an office because of the high quantity of administration tasks that you do on a daily basis.
-Some of your work is on the construction site, particularly if you have to talk to contractors and builders on a regular basis.
+Your working life is primarily in an office because of the high number of administration tasks that you do on a daily basis.
+Some of your work will be on the construction site, particularly if you have to talk to contractors and builders on a regular basis.

 Typical employers hiring quantity surveyors